 marc jacobs on social media and lily-rose depp in chanel couture

 The designer who first sent Kendall Jenner down the runway has been thinking a lot about spectacle and the live experience.
-Ahead of his fall/winter 17 show today, he explains why he's adopting a no-cellphone mandate.
+And he explains why he adopted a no-cellphone mandate at his NYFW show.

 Nearly two years ago, we wrote about Lily-Rose Depp and the rise of the social media it-girl.
 Since then she's gone from the star of fan-made YouTube videos sourced from her friends' Vine footage to closing Chanel Haute Couture in a giant baby pink wedding gown.
 But Karl Lagerfeld's new muse is still the muse of the entire internet, and the viewing experience of scrolling through multiple regrams of his teen bride in pixelated pink was probably not the one he initially intended.
 At least that appears to be Marc Jacobs's take on the whole spectacle.
 And if there's anyone who knows spectacle as well as Karl, it's Marc.